Sane C++ Libraries

 Stops all watchers and frees the ThreadRunner or EventLoopRunner passed in init.

-Result watch (FolderWatcher &watcher, StringView path)
+Result watch (FolderWatcher &watcher, StringSpan path)

 Starts watching a single directory, calling FolderWatcher::notifyCallback on file events.